micmejia/bible-dump/NKJV/Galatians/Gal 6.md

 ###### 1
-Brethren, if a man is [^a]overtaken in any trespass, you who _are_ spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.
+Brethren, if a man is overtaken in any trespass, you who _are_ spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.

 ###### 2
 Bear one another's burdens, and so fulfill the law of Christ.